 After all, going out is the number one time us college girls want to look cute and nothing kills that perfect combination of blow-dried hair and impeccable makeup faster than some freezing rain!

 Still, I think it is totally possible to make the rain work to your advantage.
-Here’s what I suggest: go for full out glamour goddess style with a shimmery look that will even shine brighter in the rain!
+Here’s what I suggest: go for feminine style with a sweater dress and cozy tights.

-For shoes, I chose a black faux-leather pair with a sturdy heel–I have a similar pair that have yet to let me down in the rain.
-However, I don’t recommend wearing them in super slippery weather–when it’s tough to walk outside, always go for flat shoes with a ribbed bottom or risk falling.
-(I know this from experience!)
+For shoes, I chose a black faux-leather pair with a sturdy heel — I have a similar pair that have yet to let me down in the rain.
+These are technically rain boots but you’d never be able to tell!

 Rainy Day Weapons: Beauty and Hair Products for Rainy Days